neuralmagic/sparseml/examples/llama7b_sparse_quantized/README.md

 # Creating a Sparse Quantized Llama7b Model

-The example in this folder runs in multiple stages to create a Llama 7b model with a 2:4 sparsity pattern and W4A16 quantization.
+The example in this folder runs in multiple stages to create a Llama 7b model with a 2:4 sparsity pattern and W4A16 post training quantization (PTW).
 The model is calibrated and trained with the Ultra Chat 200k dataset.

 ## Recipe Summary